benjypng/logseq-toc-plugin/README.md

 The CSS classes to change the look of the TOC are as follows.
 Please add them to your `custom.css` file to make the changes.
 Have fun!

+Do note that you have to add `!important` so as to override the existing plugin style.

 ```
    .tocBoard {
       display: flex;